-To help you get off to a good start, we have put together a first-semester course schedule for Summer Semester 2022.
+To help you get off to a good start, we have put together a course schedule for Winter Semester 2023/24.
 This schedule is only a recommendation and can be adjusted to your personal schedule.
 Please find live streams to Vienna/Bregenz marked with a violet colored upper left corner.

 The program contains the following types of courses:

 |KV (Kombinierte Lehrveranstaltungen)||Combined Course|

 Each year in September, before the start of the winter term, JKU offers preparation courses in Python Programming (ASTAIBAPPPV20, opens an external URL in a new window) as well as in Mathematics (531.059, opens an external URL in a new window) for new AI students.
 These courses are entirely voluntary and can be booked via KUSSS.

 In order to complete the AI program, students will be required to come to Linz in person at least once in order to officially enroll in the degree program.
 Some courses will require in-person attendance either in Linz, Bregenz or Vienna.

 Students are required to be physically present to take examinations either in Linz, Bregenz or in Vienna.
 Examinations take place during the course of the entire semester.
 The curriculum has been designed for students residing in close proximity to Linz, Bregenz or Vienna.